Tachyon-Sonics/Modula2Java17/README.md

 The stub java implementations are not generated again if they already exist.
 To generate them again, you must delete them.

 The generated Java code may use helper classes from the `ch.pitchtech.modula.runtime` to support some Modula-2 constructs.
 These helper classes are found in `Modula2-Runtime.jar`, and their sources are in the `Modula2-Runtime` project.
-Hence to compile the generated Java file you must add `Modula2-Runtime.jar` to the Java classpath.
+Hence to compile and execute the generated Java file you must add `Modula2-Runtime.jar` to the Java classpath.

 #### Example 2: